Psychosocial Support Services

 • Access to and engagement in case management, if appropriate

-Within 30 business days of first attendance, a client record should be established for all clients attending support groups, with goals for the client outlined.
+Within 30 business days of first attendance, the agency should establish a client record for all clients attending support groups, with goals for the client outlined.
 Progress toward meeting these goals should be documented, including attendance records and topics discussed.

-Provision of Services for Pastoral Counseling/Care: Staff providing pastoral counseling/care must provide progress notes for all sessions.
+Provision of Services for Pastoral Counseling and Care: Staff providing pastoral counseling and care must provide progress notes for all sessions.

-If a client is referred to another agency for pastoral counseling/care, the referral should be documented in the client’s record.
+If the agency refers the client to another agency for pastoral counseling and care, staff should document the referral in the client’s record.
 Follow-up regarding outcome must also be documented.

 Provision of Services for Nutrition Counseling: Staff providing nutritional counseling should develop a care plan at the time of intake that includes the goals of nutritional counseling.

-Progress notes should be completed for each session attended and must include a brief description of topics discussed and progress toward meeting the objectives outlined in the care plan.
+Staff should complete progress notes for each session attended that include a brief description of topics discussed and progress toward meeting the objectives outlined in the care plan.

-Closure: An individual no longer needs psychosocial support services and can be determined inactive/case closed if one or more of these criteria is met:
+Closure: Agencies may determine that an individual no longer needs psychosocial support services if one or more of these criteria is met:

 • Client elects to discontinue participation